Christopher-R-Perkins/inflamed-breath/README.md

 - Theme: Light
 - Limitation: Speed is Key

 The jam started at 12 AM EDT 6/7 and ended on 6/10 at 12 AM EDT.
-I started work at ~12 PM EDT 6/7.
+I started work at ~12 PM EDT 6/7 and Finished at 11 PM EDT 6/9.

 You can find my Design Document [here](./design-doc/README.md).